“Scratch or Python?”

 “Should I be concerned that my children’s school does not teach them Python at all?”

 …and many more questions parents often ask about the coding their children are or should be learning.
-Unlike other traditional subjects, programming (the preferred term for coding) is not well understood by many parents (and teachers) and different schools cover the topic in many different ways.
+Unlike other traditional subjects, programming (the preferred term for coding for kids) is not well understood by many parents (and teachers) and different schools cover the topic in many different ways.

 Most primary schools introduce the kids’ software Scratch to cover some very basic concepts that are similar to coding.
 I hesitate to call Scratch a coding software (and certainly not a coding language) as there are too many key programming skills that cannot be learned on Scratch.
 Still it has some uses for the very young, perhaps.